CaliLuke/rusty-mcp/docs/Editors.md

 - Ensure `~/.cargo/bin` is on your `PATH` if your editor resolves commands via PATH.
 - On Windows, escape backslashes in JSON paths (e.g. `"C:\\Users\\you\\.cargo\\bin\\rusty_mem_mcp.exe"`).
-- If your editor supports per-project configuration, set `cwd` to the repository you want indexed.
+- If your editor requires a working directory, you can set `cwd` to any folder (not required for Rusty Memory to operate).
 - The server exits if required environment variables are missing; check logs or the editor’s MCP console.